Noel-Niko/Grainger_RAG/README.md

 IF - you continue to experience 'hanging' or infinite looping, or receive a segmentation fault error.

 THEN - the cause is likely the mismatch between faiss-cpu, intel mkl, pytorch, python, numbpy, and or using apple silicon  (For example see [here](https://numpy.org/devdocs/user/troubleshooting-importerror.html).)
-  - be aware: Faiss 1.7.3 is not compatible with Python >=3.10 or the corresponding pytorch for 3.9.
-USE PYTHON 3.8
+  - be aware: Faiss 1.7.3 is not compatible with Python >=3.10 or the corresponding pytorch for 3.9
-  - ensure your local is running in a conda env with the versions as directed above
+  - ensure your local is running in a conda env as directed above